Avarg116/CS110/README.md

 npm install moment
 ```
 Run `npm run start` to execute the application.
-Open your browser and go to http://localhost:8080 to see the application running.
+Open your browser and go to http://localhost:8080 to see the chatroom application running.

 ![app](https://imgur.com/EJTfdWn.png)